huyz/chromium-search-sync/README.md

 # Show search engine shortcuts for each profile
 ./brave-search-sync -s

-# Show combined search engines from all profiles
+# Show combined search engines from all profiles (most recent version of each shortcut)
 ./brave-search-sync -c

 # Sync newest search engines to all profiles